reviveMC74/reviveMC74/README.md

 Report problems on the github reviveMC74 issues page.

 ### The Software
-reviveMC74 keeps the original (old) Android operating system on the MC74.
+reviveMC74 keeps the original Android (JellyBean api level 17) operating system on the MC74.
 A version of the Linphone Soft VOIP application is installed.
 A com.teslacoil Android Launcher is included to allow other Android apps to be launched.